learn-co-curriculum/react-hooks-state-arrays/README.md

 Let's start by talking through what new state we'll need to add.
 We need some way of keeping track of which option the user selected from the `<select>` tag.
-We'll also need to use that data to _filter_ the list of numbers and determine which foods to display.
+We'll also need to use that data to _filter_ the list of foods to determine which ones to display.

 Let's set up our initial state to be a string of "All" to match the first `<option>` in our dropdown: